 I have never had cheese mold on me again and I have not wasted a bite.
 If your paper towel begins to dry out, all that you need to do is to redampen the towel with vinegar.
 The small amount that you are using doesn't leave a vinegar taste to the cheese.
 Buying cheese in "chunks" is cheaper than the already shredded and will save you a bit of money in addition to no more moldy cheese.
 Cheese will last for weeks stored this way.
 Hope you will give this a try because it certainly does work.

 No more moldy cheese in the refrigerator: moisten a paper towel with a bit of cider vinegar and wrap it around your wedge of cheese; then place the wrapped cheese in a plastic bag and seal.
-The acid in the vinegar will keep mold away.
-If the paper towel dries out, moisten it with a bit of water-vinegar solution.

 I purchase the sliced American cheese (120) slices from Sam's club.
 I like their American cheese the best.
 When I get home I put all the slices of cheese in an empty bread bag and it is just as fresh months later as the day I put in the bread bag.
-It never molds or gets dried out.
-Be sure and keep a clip on the open end of the bag.
-Keep it in the refrigerator, and do not freeze it.

 I buy 5 lb. bags of shredded mozzarella cheese because my family makes pizza on a regular basis.
 However, once the bag is opened, it tends to begin to mold fairly quickly.
 Has anyone used a variation of this vinegar method with shredded cheese?
 If this doesn't work, does anyone have a suggestion?

 Once the bag of cheese is open be sure no one sticks fingers in to get out a handful.
 I instruct the family to use a long handled iced tea spoon.

 How do I keep grated Parmesan cheese from molding?